-- Salaries and benefits expenses decreased by \$1,306,432 (21.22%) mostly because of budget cuts made in relation to the COVID-19 pandemic. - Services and supplies expenses decreased by \$123,307 (5.81%) mostly because of budget cuts made in relation to the COVID-19 pandemic offset by merchant fees charged in relation to revenue collections and deposits.
+- Salaries and benefits expenses increased by \$79,952 (1.65%) mostly because of increased activities and operations. - Services and supplies expenses increased by \$282,243 (13.46%) mostly because of increased activities and operations.

 FINANCIAL ANALYSIS OF THE DISTRICT'S FUNDS